Spiraling infections grip low-vaccination parts of Europe

-ZAGREB, Croatia (AP) — Countries throughout Central and Eastern Europe reported spiraling coronavirus cases Thursday, with several hitting new daily records in the regions that have lower vaccination rates than the rest of the continent.
+ZAGREB, Croatia (AP) — Central and Eastern Europe grappled with spiraling coronavirus cases on Thursday with several countries hitting new daily records in the regions, which have lower vaccination rates than the rest of the continent.

-Croatia, Slovenia and Slovakia reported their highest numbers of daily cases of the pandemic, while other countries registered the most infections in months.
+Ukraine, Croatia, Slovenia and Slovakia reported their highest ever numbers of daily cases, while other countries registered the most infections in months.

-Most countries in Central and Eastern Europe have vaccinated about half of their populations or less, which is lower than the European Union average.
-Anti-virus restrictions have also varies as governments sought to boost vaccination rates rather than reimpose limits on gatherings and other measures.
+Most Central and Eastern European countries have vaccinated about half of their populations or less, which is lower than the European Union average of some 75%.

+Anti-virus restrictions have also varied as governments sought to boost vaccination rates rather than reimpose lockdowns and other strict measures that are widely unpopular and could hurt the economy.

 In Croatia, authorities reported a record daily high of 6,310 new cases and 32 deaths.
-Doctors warned that pressure on hospitals was rising in the country of 4.2 million people.
+Doctors warned that pressure on hospitals was rising in the country of 4.2 million.

-Croatian officials said after a government meeting that they were monitoring the situation and ordered an extension of intensive and emergency care capacity.
-They blamed the surge on the highly contagious delta variant of the virus and low interest among residents in getting vaccinated.
+Croatian officials said they will announce wider use of COVID passes on Friday but no lockdown.
+Authorities also ordered an extension of intensive and emergency care capacity.

 “The best measure against the virus remains vaccination,” Prime Minister Andrej Plenkovic said.